SanteeMarcel/django-organogram-backend/README.md

 I'm assuming every user only reports to a single person or to no one.

 I also had a lot of trouble understading the urls that I should reverse, so I added django_extensions to use show_urls, very useful!

-Why is not returning username?
-Why is it not filtering email and is_active? dang it